opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/SMA-OpCon-Configuration-Utility.md

 The Microsoft Agent and each of the other Windows-based proxy agents (SAP, SAP BW) can be installed onto one machine and are controlled by individual .ini files.
-This screen offers easy way to update each agent\'s .ini file for the TCP/IP ports for normal communication and for the Job Output Retrieval System (JORS).
+This screen offers easy way to update each agent's .ini file for the TCP/IP ports for normal communication and for the Job Output Retrieval System (JORS).
 The default port values delivered by SMA Technologies within these .ini files (3100, 3110) are normally sufficient and rarely need to be changed, unless more than one agent is installed on the same machine.